nicholaskajoh/alphacoder.xyz/content/blog/ml-chops-linear-regression.md

 # Machine Learning

-I’m assuming Machine Learning is not strange-ish to you.
+I’m assuming the term Machine Learning is not strange to you.
 You may not really know how to implement or use Machine Learning algorithms, but you probably have some intuition about how it all works.
 You essentially “train” an algorithm/a model with data and then it’s able to make predictions, a lot of times very accurately.

-If all this sounds Mandarin, you should probably watch Josh Gordon’s explanation of what Machine Learning is.
+If all this sounds like Mandarin, you should probably watch Josh Gordon’s explanation of what Machine Learning is.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/cKxRvEZd3Mw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/cKxRvEZd3Mw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you’re good at this point, then let’s talk Linear Regression.